ChatGPT is incredible — for a thousand tasks. Merl is a crew of specialists, each tuned for one. Here's the honest comparison.

 Most Merl users also use ChatGPT.
 The crew coexists.
 One tool does lots of things OK; the other does a few things very well.
 Match the tool to the job.

-Free first cast, every agent.
+Start with 25 mana.
 See the difference on the task that actually matters to you.

 Get Merl →